zenprotocol/explorer/README.md

 2. nodejs + npm - https://nodejs.org

 # Development
+This project was bootstraped with ...

 ## Docker
+// developer who only wants to contribute without deploying need docker as well?
+// why use docker?
 1. **first time** - run `npm run setup` to create an env file
 2. `docker-compose up` in the root directory
 3. in another shell, `docker-compose exec web sh` to connect to the web container.